drhythmos/find-a-read/README.md

-Find-a-Read helps you discover books you'll love, with smart recommendations based on your taste and mood.
+ReadWise helps you discover books you'll love, with smart recommendations based on your taste and mood.